pekrau/CouchDB2/README.md

 ### `db.get_bulk(ids)`

-Get several documents in one operation, given a list of document identifiers, each of which is a string (the document `_id`), or a tuple of the document `(_id, _rev)`.
+Gets several documents in one operation, given a list of document identifiers, each of which is a string (the document `_id`), or a tuple of the document `(_id, _rev)`.